emma-ea/code_issuetracker/README.md

 # IssueTracker App

-App lets users log issues related a project user is working on, track issues on your progress.
+log issues related a project a developer is working on, track issues on their progress.

+Report bugs and check if status is opened or closed.

 ## Credits